A yearly study tour to a Reggio Emilia-inspired location.

 On this study tour to Italy, opportunities for dialogue and exchange with educators in Reggio Emilia will offer participants many possibilities for gaining a deeper understanding of the history, challenges, and accomplishments of the Municipal Infant Toddler Centers and Preschools of Reggio Emilia.
 Since the establishment of Reggio Children in 1994, more than 250 study groups from more than 110 different countries of the world (almost 4000 participants every year) have come to Reggio Emilia.

-To reserve a space, please mail the registration form and a $500 check deposit made payable to International Study Tours, LLC to: Angela Ferrario, 15 Beach Street Extension, Milford, MA 01757 by November 15, 2014.
+To reserve a space, please mail the registration form and a $500 check deposit made payable to International Study Tours, LLC to: Angela Ferrario, 15 Beach Street Extension, Milford, MA 01757 by December 1, 2014.
 Confirmation and Invoice for Balance Due will be sent by email.
-Balance of payment may be made by check or credit card (Visa or MasterCard) and is due upon receipt of Confirmation and Invoice but no later than March 14, 2015.
+Balance of payment may be made by check or credit card (Visa or MasterCard) and is due upon receipt of confirmation and invoice but no later than March 14, 2015.

 For more information about next year's study tour, contact Yazmin Colón Garcia.
 See the Reggio Course Offerings page for information about the accompanying course, which is available for one, two, or three credits.